ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 Proper consumption and analysis of DMARC aggregate reports are the keys to any successful DMARC deployment for a Domain Owner.
-DMARC aggregate reports, which are XML documents and are defined in [@!I-D.ietf-dmarc-aggregate-reporting], contain valuable data for the Domain Owner, showing sources of mail using the Author Domain.
-Depending on how mature the Domain Owner's DMARC rollout is, some of these sources could be legitimate ones that were overlooked during the initial deployment of SPF and/or DKIM.
+DMARC aggregate reports, which are defined in [@!I-D.ietf-dmarc-aggregate-reporting], contain valuable data for the Domain Owner, showing sources of mail using the Author Domain.
+Depending on how mature the Domain Owner's DMARC deployment is, some of these sources could be legitimate ones that were overlooked during the initial deployment of SPF and/or DKIM.

-Because the aggregate reports are XML documents, it is recommended that they be machine-parsed, so setting up a mailbox involves more than just the physical creation of that mailbox.
+While it is possible for a human to read aggregate reports, they are formatted in such a way that it is recommended that they be machine-parsed, so setting up a mailbox involves more than just the physical creation of that mailbox.
 Many third-party services exist that will process DMARC aggregate reports or the Domain Owner can create its own set of tools.
-No matter which method is chosen, the ability to parse these reports and consume the data contained in them will go a long way to ensuring a successful deployment.
+No matter which method is chosen, the ability to consume these reports and parse the data contained in them will go a long way to ensuring a successful deployment.

 ### Publish a DMARC Policy for the Author Domain and Organizational Domain